 Echo Lake via Greenwater Trail is a 13.8 mile moderately trafficked out and back trail located near Enumclaw, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from June until October.
+The trail is primarily used for hiking and horses and is best used from June until October.
 Horses are also able to use this trail.

 Just hiked this this weekend.
 Packed to echo lake and hung out for an afternoon.
 Trail was great!
 There was one bridge that leaned some but was still cross able and one bridge that was out but there were several new routes across the river.
 Was a great hike with an amazing view at the end